gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

     to 4.1 (g)]

-d) Distance from the Road and Distance from the River Road network and river network datasets are vector datasets which are mostly found in .shp or .geojson format.
+d) Distance from the Road and Distance from the River Road and river network datasets are vector datasets mostly found in .shp or .geojson format.

-- Clip the tentative study area using **Clip vectors by extent** geoprocessing tool.
+- Clip the tentative study area using the **Clip vectors by extent** geoprocessing tool.
-Click the Select extent on canvas option and draw tentative extent.
+Click the Select extent on the "canvas" option and draw the tentative extent.

     <img width="319" alt="image" src="https://github.com/user-attachments/assets/a315e00f-2bd1-4a13-b0c3-2536b9e3e758" />
     <img width="341" alt="image" src="https://github.com/user-attachments/assets/3488c574-4e5a-4d02-8997-316dedc834a2" />